scala-steward/akka-persistence-spanner/docs/src/main/paradox/journal.md

 To activate the journal plugin, add the following line to your Akka `application.conf`:

 ```
-akka.persistence.journal.plugin = "akka.persistence.spanner"
+akka.persistence.journal.plugin = "akka.persistence.spanner.journal"
 ```

+Shared configuration is located under `akka.persistence.spanner.journal`.

-In addition the following will need to be set:
+Configuration just for the journal is under `akka.persistence.spanner`.
+You will need to set at least:

 ```
 akka.persistence.spanner {